integr8ly/cloud-resource-operator/README.md

 Adjust the [Makefile](Makefile) variables for the new development release:
 * `VERSION`: set this to the chosen version - `10.0.0`
 * `PREV_VERSION`: this is set to the version we are upgrading from - `0.34.0`
-* `PREVIOUS_OPERATOR_VERSIONS`: this contains a list of previous versions that the index will refer to.
-For our upgrade we only need the single previous version - `0.34.0`
 * `IMAGE_ORG`: this should be set to the quay organisation where the images will be pushed

 ```sh